-You will not find training techniques in the PMD Pro or PgMD Pro Guide.
-If you do not have training skills, we strongly recommend that you take a training of trainers course.
+You will not find training techniques in the Project DPro or Program DPro Guide.
+If you do not have training skills, we strongly recommend that you take a Training of Trainers course.
 You should make sure you have the necessary facilitation competencies before undertaking to train others.

 4. Do you have the experience with the non-profit / governmental sector?

-In order to become a PM4NGOs Training Partner, you and your trainers must have experience with the non-profit / governmental sector (at least 3 years, evidence required).
+Each sector has its specific context and challenges.
+In order to become a good Project DPro trainer, you and your trainers must have experience with the non-profit / governmental sector.

 Only authorized organizations and individuals can manage DPro exams.
 The following organizations are entitled to invigilate exams:

 - PM4NGOs Training Partners